THE THREE WORKS OF GRACE

 The blowing of Trumpets has begun now and will climax with the return of the Lord.
 The trumpet call is sounding.
 The Lord Jesus is ready to confront the sin in the world, beginning with the sin that is in the saints who are closest to Him.

-The historical fulfillment of the feast of Trumpets consists of the seven trumpets of the Book of Revelation.
+The historical fulfillment of the feast of Trumpets consists of the seven trumpets of the book of Revelation.
 The personal fulfillment of the memorial of Blowing of Trumpets takes place as the Lord comes to us and confronts the enemy that remains in our personality.
 The personal fulfillment continues as He enables us to find our place in the army of the Lord.

 It is time to organize the saints into the army of the Lord in preparation for the conflict of the ages, which even now is upon us.
 It is the army of God coming against the army of Satan.